Self Employed vs LLC: Everything You Need to Know

 But keep in mind that you must pay yourself a reasonable compensation.
 You can’t pay yourself a salary of $100 and give yourself a significant compensation in the form of dividends (which are tax-free).
 If you fail to pay yourself what’s considered a reasonable compensation, you could risk being audited by the Internal Revenue Service (IRS).
 A reasonable compensation is determined by looking at several factors, including what others in the same industry get paid for the same services, the level of experience you have, your educational background, and how much of a salary other employees for the LLC are making.

 If you need help learning about the tax implications for self employed people and LLC members, or if you are thinking about establishing a single-member LLC, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.